sjswuitchik/duck_comp_gen/zNCBI_run/05_CompPopGen/01_fastq2vcf/README.md

 ### hetAtr_v2 run ###
 Everything is the same as the above hetAtr parameters with the following exception for the fastq2bam pipeline
 - fastqDir: "data/hetAtr_v2/fastqs"
-- 10x data seems to require a memory bump for Picard MarkDuplicates and GATK, so running with mem bumps to 25000 for dedup (currently testing mem limits, updated Nov 24)
+- 10x data seems to require a memory bump for Picard MarkDuplicates and GATK, so running with mem increase to 40000 for dedup (currently testing mem limits, updated Nov 24)